Hello again everyone 🙂

 NOTE: I researched regular affiliate offers only, let’s call them CPA offers.
 I didn’t go into eCommerce etc … Check this article to get a better understanding about affiliate offers.

 These were not much of a surprise actually, it looks pretty much the same as at the beginning of the year.
-I’ve used Adplexity for this, it’s still the best spytool at the market in my opinion.
+I’ve used Adplexity for this, it’s still the best affiliate marketing spytool at the market in my opinion.

 Mainstream traffic: still a lot of utility apps (to my surprise), sweeps, antivirus (mostly cloaked), nutra products (skincare and diet mostly), gambling/games (this seems to be more popular than before), carrier billing is still everywhere (I expected a decrease here).
 I found a lot of dating on native networks, seems to be on the rise there.